OCR-tech/OCR-tech/README.md

 ## 🚀 About Me
 <!-- - I specialize in developing deep learning-based object detection and OCR algorithms. -->
 <!-- - I am currently focused on developing deep learning-based object detection and OCR algorithms. -->
-- I am a software engineer with a keen interest in AI application development.
+- I am a software engineer specializing in AI application development.
 - I love exploring new technologies and staying updated with the tech world.
 - I'm open to collaborating on interesting projects and open-source communities.

 <!-- ## 🔧 Skills & Tools -->
 <!-- Specialities & Technologies:
- - Data Science and Artificail Intelligence
+ - Data Science and Artificial Intelligence
  - Machine Learning/ Deep Learning
  - Computer Vision and Image Processing
  - Optical character recognition (OCR) -->